-For the research project on cooled antiprotons at FAIR a dedicated 70 MeV, 70 mA proton injector is required.
+For the research program with cooled antiprotons at FAIR a dedicated 70 MeV, 70 mA proton injector is required.
 The main acceleration of this room temperature linac will be provided by six CH cavities operated at 325 MHz.
-Each cavity will be powered by a 2.5 MW Klystron.
-For the second acceleration unit from 11.5 MeV to 24.2 MeV a 1:2 scaled model has been built.
+Each cav- $\stackrel{\text{g}}{=}$ ity will be powered by a 2.5 MW Klystron.
+For the second $\stackrel{\text{g}}{=}$ acceleration unit from 11.5 MeV to 24.2 MeV a 1:2 scaled acceleration unit from 11.5 MeV to 24.2 MeV a 1:2 scaled model has been built.
 Low level RF measurements have been performed to determine the main parameters and to prove the concept of coupled CH cavities.

-In Summer 2012, the assembly and tuning of the first power prototype was finished.
-Until then, the cavity was equipped with a preliminary aluminum drift tube structure, which was used for precise frequency and field tuning.
-During Spring 2013 the final drift tube structure will be welded into the tank sections and the preparation for copper plating will take place.
-This paper reports on the main tuning and commissioning steps towards that novel type of DTL and it will show the latest results towards a fully operational CH proton cavity.
+In 2012, the assembly and tuning of the first power prototype was finished.
+Until then, the cavity was tested with a preliminary aluminum drift tube structure, which was used preliminary aluminum drift tube structure, which was used for precise frequency and field tuning.